 What investigations might be needed?

-If your doctor suspects globus sensation, you will usually be referred to an ENT specialist for an examination.
+If your doctor suspects globus sensation, you may be referred to an ENT specialist for an examination.
 This is to ensure that there is no other underlying condition that could explain your symptoms.
 The specialist will usually examine your mouth, nose and throat in the outpatient clinic, using a flexible telescope passed via your nose.
 This is called nasolaryngoscopy.
 Globus sensation is a "diagnosis of exclusion".
 This means there is no specific test which confirms it.
 Instead the diagnosis is made after having tests to be sure you do not have a more serious condition.

 Sometimes, if the diagnosis of globus sensation is not clear, various other investigations may also be suggested.
 These may include: